 This is a guide about growing roses in containers.
 Certain varieties of roses do quite well growing in containers, allowing you to have them on your patio or deck and try even those that need winter protection.

 If you find a rose that you want to propagate, doing it form a cutting is the best way.
-Roses generally grow well from cuttings but doing it right will give you the best results.
-This is a guide about starting roses from cuttings.
+Roses generally grow well from cuttings, but doing it right will give you the best results.

 I have a few pots of Society garlic in between my rose bushes.
 It keeps the bugs away and the leaves nice and dark and shiny.